Best Place to Dine in St Augustine

 Cap’s on the Water on Vilano Beach, overlooking the ICW, is a splendid casual spot for lunch or dinner deck dining, arrive by boat, or just watch the boats come & go.
 The smoked fish dip is YUM!
 If Cap’s is super busy go south to

 Aunt Kate’s, same setting, good food here too!
+You can dock and dine.

-Kingfish Grille
+Kingfish Grill

 The Reef on Vilano Beach offers a dramatic setting, perched over the Atlantic and beach.
-Great menu for lunch and dinner, and a fantastic happy hour, as you watch the waves crash below in the sand.
+Great menu for lunch and dinner, and a worthy happy hour, as you watch the waves crash below in the sand.

 St Augustine Island and Beach Dining: